fullfacing/keycloak4s/README.md

 ### Changed
 - Updated the getList streaming call to return Eithers in accordance with update to all other calls.
 - Renamed functions in RealmsAdmin to match project standards.
+- Modified KeycloakClient in the monix module to extend that in the base module instead of duplicating code.

 ## [0.10.1]
 ### Changed